danieljbuyinza/cohort-3/Aquila/README.md

-# Creators of the Tax Master System.
+# Creators of the Events Planner Application.